DIRACGrid/DIRAC/docs/source/AdministratorGuide/Configuration/generalConfigOptions.rst

 Group properties are defined in the Group definition in the Registry section as Properties option which accepts comma separated list of strings.
 These string values, Group properties, can be used in the Method access rules.
+Group properties are not limited to some predefined set of values.
+However, some common values are defined in the :py:mod:`~DIRAC.Core.Security.Properties` as string constants that can be used in the code.
+Use those values unless you need some more specific ones.

 Group name can be specified directly in the method access rules as a property of the form group:<group_name> .